 seedling Foundation– The seedling Foundation supports and underwrites a wide variety of programs, performances, activities and initiatives at Stivers School for the Arts.
 We believe in the value of arts education.
 Why?
 Because we witness that value spring to life every day in studio and classroom.
 Put simply, students immersed in the arts perform better in academics and in life.
 Research documents the integral relationship between artistic engagement and academic performance.
 So while other schools strip arts from the school day we underwrite new, innovative after school and summer programs.
 We work to provide the additional funds required to make these immersive experiences possible.
 With broad community support, Stivers provides life-defining experiences for its students.
 Our belief is substantiated by the scholarships, honors, and the life achievements of our graduates.

-Kevin Busarow, president of Oberwerk, sits on the seedling Foundation Board of Directors, and serves as Treasurer.
+Kevin Busarow, president of Oberwerk, served on the seedling Foundation Board of Directors from 2015 to 2019.

 Black Swamp Bird Observatory– The mission of the Black Swamp Bird Observatory is to inspire the appreciation, enjoyment, and conservation of birds and their habitats through research, education, and outreach.
 The BSBO is located at the entrance of the Magee Marsh Wildlife Area in Oak Harbor, OH.